Intersection Numbers and Split of Minor Roots: Introduction

 \section{Introduction}

 Through out this paper, $\KK$ denotes an algebraically closed field of characteristic 0.

-Let $(f, g)$ be a Jacobian pair, let $\xi$ be a generic element of base field and let $f_\xi=f-\xi$.
+Let $(f(x,y), g(x,y))$ be a Jacobian pair.
 The Jacobian condition $f_x g_y-f_y g_x=J$ is an expression of two terms.
-We take a root of $f_\xi(y)f_y(y)$ in the Puiseux field $\KK\ll x^{-1} \gg$ and plug in the expression.
-The expression becomes one term, therefore the orders of the factors of the expression are calculable.
+We take a root of $f(y)f_y(y)$ in the Puiseux field $\KK\ll x^{-1} \gg$ and plug in the expression.
+The expression becomes one term, therefore the orders of the factors of the expression are calculable in conditions.

 Moh in \cite{moh} first introduces the concepts of $\pi$-root, major root and minor root.
-He gets plentiful results for major roots but very limited for minor roots.
+He gets plentiful results for major roots and a few for minor roots.
 For minor roots, Moh proves that any minor roots are not split before order 1.
-Surprisingly, intersection numbers $\I (f_\xi, g)$ and ${\I}(f_\xi,f_y)$ can be expressed by only minor roots.
-On the other hand, ${\I}(f_\xi, g)$ can also be expressed by only major roots while ${\I}(f_\xi,f_y)$ can also be expressed by total split $\pi$-roots.
-These formulas show that major roots and minor roots are constrains of each other and they provide powerful tools to handle exceptional cases as different formulas of the same subject have to produce same values.
-We apply them to the four well-known cases (64, 48), (75, 50), (84, 56) and (99, 66).
-We can easily rule out the first three.
-For the last one, although these formulas alone can not completely rule out the case, they force the principal minor roots have to split at order 1.
+We introduce the concept of final roots.
+We find some relationship between intersection numbers and the split of final minor roots.
+On the other hand, ${\I}(f_\xi, g)$ can be expressed by only final major roots while ${\I}(f_\xi,f_y)$ can also be expressed by total split $\pi$-roots.
+These formulas and inequalities of final major roots and final minor roots provide some constrains for possible counter examples for Jacobian Conjecture.

-With the help of quasi-approximate roots and Abhyankar-Moh planar semi-group theory, we show that for any case, the principal minor roots are not splitting at order 1.
-Thus the case (99, 66) is completely ruled out.
+With the help of quasi-approximate roots and Abhyankar-Moh planar semi-group theory, we show that for any case, the principal minor roots are not splitting at order 1 for all effective quasi-approximate roots.
+This provide us a tool to further study the split possibilities for the principal minor roots.

-In the last section, we discuss Moh's proof of the case (99, 66) and show the reasons that why his proof is not complete.
+In the last section, we discuss the split possibilities for case (99, 66) that Moh does not discuss in details and find an unknown possible split and suggest case (99, 66) is open.